 Yearning to return to his aesthetic and the world of one-off in July 2011 Tom resigned his position and opened a small shop on Vickery Blvd in Fort Worth and that where you will find him making his mini furniture edifices he has termed industrial chic.

 "Give me your aesthetic, material list and budget and we will create something like noting else out there."

 Photo outside my studio on Vickery Blvd 2013

 Thanks Main Street Arts Festival for the boost into self employment

-Best Emerging Artist 2011 (never having done a craft show or event alone!)
+Best Emerging Artist 2011 (never having done a craft show)

 Best in Show 2013

 Merit Award 2017